-Sheena kept staring at the amulet that she’d purchased from her psychic who’d promised her that it brings good luck to those who wear it.
+Sheena kept staring at the amulet she’d purchased from her psychic, who’d promised her it brings good luck to those who wear it.

 Smiling and wondering what miracles the amulet would unleash, she finally wore it around her neck.
 Seconds later she got a call from her husband who announced the great news of his promotion at work.

 “It works”, she thought, with a stronger smile and a twinkle in her eyes.

 2) Need to fill in the gaps